motagfr/Master-s-Thesis/README.md

 4. **Analysis of Scalability**: I examined how the system scales with an increasing number of nodes.
 The results showed that information propagation follows a logistic curve in large systems, and scalability improves with a higher initial number of nodes.

-5. **Real-World Relevance**: Since this research was done in collaboration with Ericsson, the findings are directly applicable to real-world decentralized systems.
+5. **Real-World Relevance**: The findings of thesis are applicable to similar real-world decentralized systems.

 ### Key Insights
 One of the most exciting moments for me came much later, after I had completed my thesis.
 I realized that the logistic curve observed in the propagation of information is also used to describe how viruses spread.
 This was an incredible discovery for me.